 Surface transportation facilities that would be affected by the RSP Design Variant construction are similar to those affected by the Millbrae Station Design, and include the Millbrae Intermodal Station, its 175 daily parking spaces for Caltrain riders, two bus bays, a taxi stand, off-street parking spaces for pick-up/drop-off, and parking for 56 bicycles.
-In addition, construction of the RSP Design Variant would remove 32 short-term on-street parking spaces on California Drive, Linden Avenue, and Serra Avenue, 25 short-term off-street parking spaces in a city lot located between California Drive and Serra Avenue, and 113 spaces in the BART parking garage on the east side of the station platforms.
+In addition, construction of the RSP Design Variant would remove 32 short-term on-street parking spaces on California Drive, Linden Avenue, and Serra Avenue; 25 short-term off-street parking spaces in a city lot located between California Drive and Serra Avenue; and 113 spaces in the BART parking garage on the east side of the station platforms.
 The Millbrae Station Design would replace all of the parking spaces removed except 25 spaces in the city lot, 5 on-street spaces on Linden Avenue, and 4 on-street spaces on Serra Avenue.

 The RSP Design Variant would permanently eliminate all 345 vehicle parking spaces described above, replacing them with approximately 1,840 linear feet of curb space for bus bays and curbside pick-up/drop-off spaces.
 The curb space for bus bays and curbside pick-up/drop-off spaces.
 The curb space for bus bays and curbside pick-up/drop-off spaces for the RSP Design Variant would be located along and adjacent to California Drive as well as along portions of Linden Avenue and Irwin Place.
 Unlike the Millbrae Station Design, the RSP Design Variant would not include reconstruction of several blocks of the east side of El Camino Real that would serve as frontage to the HSR station to provide curbside pick-up/drop-off spaces or construction of four surface parking lots on the west side of the alignment to provide replacement parking for the 175 Caltrain and 113 BART displaced parking spaces.
-As the RSP Design Variant would not include reconstruction of the east side of El Camino Real to provide curbside pick-up/drop-off spaces, existing SamTrans bus stops would not need to be relocated during construction and there would be no temporary impacts on bus transit service associated with the RSP Design Variant as concluded for the Millbrae Station Design.
+As the RSP Design Variant would not include reconstruction of the east side of El Camino Real to provide reconstruction of the east side of El Camino Real to provide replacement parking for the 175 Caltrain and 113 BART displaced parking spaces.
+As the RSP Design Variant would not include reconstruction of the east side of El Camino Real to provide curbside pick-up/drop-off spaces, existing SamTrans bus stops on El Camino Real would not need to be relocated during construction and there would be no temporary impacts on bus transit service associated with the RSP Design Variant as concluded for the Millbrae Station Design.

-The RSP Design Variant would adhere to the same programmatic impact avoidance and minimization features (IAMF) as the Millbrae Station Design, including:
+The RSP Design Variant will adhere to the same programmatic impact avoidance and minimization features (IAMF) as the Millbrae Station Design,3 including:

 • TR-IAMF#2: Construction Transportation Plan, calls for preparation of a detailed construction transportation plan (CTP) to minimize the impact of construction and construction traffic on adjoining and nearby roadways in close consultation with the local jurisdiction having authority over the site.
 TR-IAMF#2 requires the Authority's construction contractor to provide a temporary bus stop if there is an existing bus stop within the work zone, as would be the case with either the Millbrae Station Design or the RSP Design Variant.
-The temporary bus stop would be constructed at a safe and convenient location away from the construction and
+The temporary bus stop will be constructed at a safe and convenient location away from the construction and